braze-inc/braze-docs/_docs/_hidden/private_betas/use_cases.md

 {% tabs local %}
 {% tab Abandoned checkout Canvas %}

-**Abandoned Checkout Canvas**
+**Abandoned checkout Canvas**

-Users are abandoning the checkout flow and failing to complete transactions before they depart.
+Users are abandoning the checkout flow and failing to complete transactions before departing.
 The Canvas allows you to send automated reminders to users who have not finished their transactions to bring them back into the checkout flow.

 Action-based entry event: `shopify_abandoned_checkout`<br>
 Exception event: `shopify_created_order` or Purchase